Zamiell/stardew-valley/Min-Max_Guide.md

 * Fish facing right from the pier.
 Use minimum casts.
   * This gives a greater probability to catch easier fish and also saves time on casting/reeling animations.
   * Also see [General Fishing Strategy](#general-fishing-strategy).
-* At 9 AM, destroy the Bamboo Pole and buy the [Training Rod](https://stardewvalleywiki.com/Training_Rod) from Willy for 25g.
+* At 8:30 AM, destroy the Bamboo Pole and check the rest of the beach for any foragables.
+* Go to Willy's shop.
+Sell all beach foragables + fish.
+Buy the [Training Rod](https://stardewvalleywiki.com/Training_Rod) from Willy for 25g.
   * The Training Rod will allow more perfect catches.
 (Leveling up the fishing skill with perfect catches is more important than getting higher-quality fish.)
 * Fish until you have enough fish to sell to get up to 1,800g.
 (Continue using minimum casts.)
 * Destroy the Training Rod and buy the [Fiberglass Rod](https://stardewvalleywiki.com/Fiberglass_Rod) from Willy for 1,800g.
 Also, buy as much [Bait](https://stardewvalleywiki.com/Bait_(item)) as possible (5g each) and equip it on the new rod.